franco-ruggeri/kth-artificial-neural-networks/README.md

-# ANN
+# Artificial Neural Networks and Deep Architectures
-Artificial Neural Networks and Deep Architectures
+Assignments for the course DD2437 Artificial Neural Networks and Deep Architectures at KTH